 Step 1: Picking your Container

-A good terrarium container is anything that is clear and has a cover, or a cover can be placed on it.
+A good terrarium container is anything clear!
 Look for the perfect glass or plastic container that matches the decor of your home.
 The opening of the glass can be big or small, depending on what size plants you prefer to add.
-Many household items make perfect terrariums such as glass bottles, jars, empty candle holders, etc.

 Step 2: Constructing your Terrarium